suman2896/neemleaf-vit/README.md

-# neemleaf-vit
+# 🌿 Neem Leaf Disease Detection using Vision Transformer (ViT)
-This project leverages Vision Transformer (ViT) and deep learning techniques to detect and classify diseases in neem leaves from images.
-It aims to assist in early diagnosis of plant health issues using AI-powered image classification.
+This project focuses on the detection and classification of diseases in neem leaves using a Vision Transformer (ViT) deep learning model.
+The goal is to assist in early disease identification for better neem crop health and agricultural productivity.